Plymouth Cruising Guide

 Cawsand Bay

-A gorgeous sheltered anchorage on the edge of Mount Edgcumbe Country Park, Cawsand Bay is ideal for a lunchtime or overnight stop.
-Tucked away and overlooking Plymouth Sound, it is a great place for a swim and the sandy/shingle beach will keep children entertained with its abundance of rock pools to explore.
-If you fancy a trip ashore you’ll find some good local pubs in the pretty fishing villages of Kingsand and Cawsand, from which you can keep an eye on your boat and enjoy some good gastro pub food.
+A gorgeous, sheltered anchorage on the edge of Mount Edgcumbe Country Park, Cawsand Bay is ideal for a lunchtime or overnight stop.
+Tucked away and overlooking Plymouth Sound, it’s a great place for a swim and the sandy/shingle beach will keep children entertained for hours with its abundance of rock pools to explore.

 River Yealm